 Make sure to have a complete profile even on Facebook.
-If you go to your admin section and look at the settings, most of you will find that your missing some information from the provided fields.
+If you go to your admin section on Facebook and look at the settings, most of you will find that you’re missing some information from the provided fields.
+Fill everything out!

-You also want to make sure the business name is spelt the same way everywhere.
-For example, “Maria Bell – LeaderOne Financial” is different than “LeaderOne Financial by Maria”.
+You also want to make sure the business name is spelled the same way everywhere.
+For example, “Nick Magiera – LeaderOne Financial” is different than “LeaderOne Financial by Nick”.
 These little inconsistencies can really add up across hundreds of websites.

 Step #3) Reviews

-Shoot for 6 reviews.
-Obviously, the more the better.
+Shoot for 6 reviews on your Google reviews.
+Obviously, the more the better!

 Step #4) Citations